 - Special instructions for the carrier.

-3 major roles of a Bill of Lading form:
+3 Main Roles of a Bill of Lading Form:

-- As a receipt of the goods.
+- Receipt of the goods.
 The BOL is issued by the carrier to the shipper in exchange for the receipt of the cargo.
 This is proof that the carrier has received the goods from the shipper in apparently good condition.

-- As evidence of the contract between carrier and shipper.
-As evidence of a contract, a BOL is the contract of carriage entered into between the carrier and shipper in order to transport the freight as agreed upon by the buyer and seller.
+- Evidence of the contract between carrier and shipper.
+As evidence of a contract, a BOL is the contract of carriage between the carrier and shipper in order to transport the freight.

-- As a document of title to the goods.
+- Document of title to the goods.
 A document of title means the freight can be transferred to the holder of the BOL.
-Now, the holder of the BOL has the right to claim the goods to be transferred to another.
+Now, the holder of the BOL has the right to claim to transfer the goods to another.

 What is the Difference between a BOL and Freight Bill?

-The bill of lading and freight bill are similar documents; however, they should not be confused.
+The bill of lading and freight bill are similar documents.
+However, they are not the same.
 Unlike a BOL, a freight bill cannot serve as evidence in a claims dispute or shipping mistake.
 The information on a freight bill should be similar (if not the same) to the BOL, but it also includes extra information on accessorial charges, fees, and notes to clarify any data on the BOL.
 Freight bills are an invoice that can be assessed by 3PLs or an internal logistics team; they showroom for improvement in costs, solutions and time.

 - Order Bill of Lading: a document that is issued to the order of a shipper or consignee for the delivery of goods.
 This bill of lading can be transferred by endorsement to third parties.